-The London Stock Exchange, also known as the London Stock Exchange, is one of the oldest and most famous stock markets in the world and is certainly one of the most important in terms of investment movement.
+The London Stock Exchange, also known as the London Stock Exchange in the FTSE 100 Index, is one of the oldest and most famous stock markets in the world and is certainly one of the most important in terms of investment movement.
 Its most faithful indicator is the FTSE 100, the index that most closely reflects the health of the UK stock market and brings together some of the best stocks in the world.

 What is the FTSE 100 Index?